umdtc/umdtc.github.io/README.md

 ```
 Local website can be seen at `http://localhost:3000/`

-To add new or modify styles: modify the file `less/main.less`
+To add new or modify styles: modify the file `style.less` in the `/less` folder.